chshzh/memfault-nrf7002dk/README.md

 - nRF Connect SDK v3.1.1
 - Memfault Firmware SDK v1.30.3

 Note: The default Memfault Firmware SDK that ships with NCS v3.1.1 is v1.26.0.
-See the "Updating the memfault-firmware-sdk version" section below if you need to change it to a newer tag such as v1.30.3.
+This project has been updated to use v1.30.3 for improved features and bug fixes.
+See the "Updating the memfault-firmware-sdk version" section below for instructions on changing SDK versions.

 It showcases:
 - Wi-Fi connectivity using nRF7002DK
+- BLE-based WiFi provisioning (optional)
 - Crash reporting and coredump collection
 - Custom Metrics collection and heartbeat reporting
 - Device OTA based on Memfault cloud